 - Make recommendations to the President’s Staff for course, program, and institution-wide assessment-related changes.

 Since 2011, AISLC has been the impetus for creating, supporting, and delivering professional development to improve faculty’s global understanding of assessment.
-The yearly ALTITUDE Conference (Assessing Learning, Thinking, and Instruction at TSJC Using Displays and Examples) is a deliberate effort to move away from assessing for accountability and toward assessing for improved student learning.
-The main goal of this conference is to enliven our conversations about teaching and learning at TSJC.
+The yearly ALTITUDE Conference (Assessing Learning, Thinking, and Instruction at TSC Using Displays and Examples) is a deliberate effort to move away from assessing for accountability and toward assessing for improved student learning.
+The main goal of this conference is to enliven our conversations about teaching and learning at Trinidad State.